In less than a month, China’s Lunar New Year will bring the country’s annual epic travel rush – the largest human migration on Earth.

 The word “credit” in Chinese – xinyong (信用) – is a core tenet of traditional Confucian ethics, which can be traced back to the late fourth century BC.
 In its original context, xinyong is a moral concept that indicates one’s honesty and trustworthiness.
 In the past few decades, its meaning has been extended to include financial creditworthiness.

 So what does “credit” mean in the Social Credit System?

-It is a question Chinese authorities have been exploring for more than 10 years.
-When the plan of constructing a Social Credit System was first proposed in 2007, the primary goal was to restore market order by leveraging the financial creditworthiness of businesses and individuals.
+It is a question Chinese authorities have been exploring for more than ten years.
+When the plan to construct a Social Credit System was first proposed in 2007, the primary goal was to restore market order by leveraging the financial creditworthiness of businesses and individuals.

-Gradually the scope of the project has infiltrated other aspects of daily life.
+The scope of the project has gradually infiltrated other aspects of daily life.

 Actions that can now harm one’s personal credit record include not showing up to a restaurant without having cancelled the reservation, cheating in online games, leaving false product reviews, and jaywalking.

 One shared focus of the country’s existing pilot schemes is to generate a standardised reward and punishment system based on a citizen’s credit score.

 Most pilot cities have used a points system.
 Everyone starts off with a baseline of 100 points.
 Citizens can earn bonus points up to the value of 200 by performing “good deeds”, such as engaging in charity work or separating and recycling rubbish.
 In Suzhou city, for example, one can earn six points for donating blood.

 Being a “good citizen” is well rewarded.
 In some regions, citizens with high social credit scores can enjoy free gym facilities, cheaper public transport and shorter wait times in hospitals.
 Those with low scores, on the other hand, may have their travel and access to public services restricted.